 Recommended by Noel from Travel Photo Discovery

-The Bellagio’s signature restaurant offers inspired Spanish regional cuisine at its best offering degustation prix fix menu’s starting at $125 that comes with excellent food and dining service.
+The Bellagio’s signature restaurant offers inspired Spanish regional cuisine at its best, offering degustation Prix fix menus starting at $125 that come with excellent food and dining service.

-Of course there are extras like wine pairings and added luxury upgrades but the basic prix fix is already dining perfection at its best to be experienced once in a lifetime especially for the best of Las Vegas dining scene.
+Of course, there are extras like wine pairings and added luxury upgrades.
+Still, the basic Prix fix is already dining perfection at its best to be experienced once in a lifetime, especially for the best of the Las Vegas dining scene.

 So definitely make a booking for Picasso when you really want to have one of the best experiences in your life.